Please enable JS

 • A coach does not counsel or direct but rather provides support and helps the person stay accountable to their plan.
 A coach also helps refer or connect individuals to resources in the community that will be helpful to address specific needs.

-In the end, a peer coach provides a level of support that gives an individual a better chance of success in early recovery and overcoming life challenges.
-We will provide training in peer coaching practices to the right candidate.
+In the end, a peer coach provides a level of support that gives an individual a better chance of success in early recovery and overcoming life challenges which also leads to success in the workplace.
+Peer support is most impactful when our coaching team reflects the breadth of our employees’ lived experiences.

 APPLY NOW